-Before I purchased this Jaguar XKE, it had been sitting non-running for over ten years.
+Before I purchased this Jaguar XKE, it had been sitting non-running for 13 years.
 The first step in getting the engine running again was rebuilding the carburetors and going over the rest of the fuel system.

 Jaguar XKE Fuel System

-Without any alternative, it was necessary to drill out the lock cylinder.
+Without another viable alternative, it was necessary to drill out the lock cylinder.
 Trouble was, the trunk lock is not on the trunk lid.
 It's inside the car, behind the passenger seat, and not accessible with the top down.
 So, with the convertible top up and out of the way, drill in hand, hunched over the passenger seat backwards, I drilled out the original cylinder.
 The trunk could now be opened.

 The electric fuel pump was replaced with a new unit, and the fuel lines were blown out with air.
 For double measure, I installed two in-line gas filters.
 For start-up purposes, a plastic gas jug was temporarily substituted for the varnished fuel tank.

 Changing the Oil and Filter

 After draining the engine oil, I removed the canister oil filter.
 Like many pre-70s cars, the oil filter is not a spin-on type, but a cartridge inside a housing.
 A center bolt pulls the cover onto an O-ring in a groove.

 I removed the six spark plugs from the cylinder head and poured light-grade oil into the spark plug holes, letting the oil drain down through the engine and out of the oil pan.
 After reinstalling the drain plug, I refilled the engine with Castrol 20/50 GTX.
 The E-type takes about eight quarts.

 After disconnecting the ignition coil for safety, I was ready to crank the starter motor to see if it works.
 Do this step with the spark plugs removed (with plug holes covered by a rag).
 It'll be easier to turn over.